EatherGo/eather/README.md

 # EATHER Project
-Application that loading Go plugins using built-in Go plugins created by predefined interface.
+Application that loading Go plugins using built-in buildmode=plugin that are created by predefined interface.

 ## Overview